| Title: | Representation of DET Curve with Confidence Intervals |

 - 'col': a vector of colors, specifying the color for each DET curve.

 - 'panel.first': a background grid is plotted.
-It can be used for modifying the background style of the graphic.
+It can be used for modifying the background style of the plot.

 From a 'DET' object, this function plots the ROC curve associated with the DET curve of the object.
 It also draws the confidence band when it is available in the object.